 In a well compiled NHA, the total health expenditures by financing sources must match the total health expenditures by financing agents and health care providers.
 All figures result in a total of Rs.
-908 billion.
+1,206 billion.
 They only differ in their breakdown.
 For the interlocking of financial agents by sources see Section 2.2.
 The health expenditures break up into current and development expenditures for Pakistan by financing agents are shown in Table 6 up to the maximum level of disaggregation confined, however, to those codes of the classification for which data was available.
 The detailed classification for Pakistan has been discussed in Chapter 1.
 Up to the three digits level the classification has been maintained according to the International Classification of Health Accounts, next levels of disaggregation are adopted according to the Pakistan specific situation and policy relevance.
 Further explanation of each category is given in later sections.
 Financing agents also have public funds, private funds and rest of the world funds as the main categories.
 HF.1 denotes the general government and HF 1.1 shows the territorial government which is further disaggregated into federal government, provincial government and district government / local bodies.
 HF 1.2 shows the social security funds which are managed through government.
 It is further broken down into (i) employees social security institutions (ESSI) which are working in all four provinces and (ii) Zakat funds which are collected from bank accounts, deposit receipts, saving certificates etc. and then partly spent by government on health related activities.
-HF 1.3 shows the Autonomous Bodies/ Corporations which is further disaggregated into federal, provincial ABs/C.
+HF 1.3 shows the Autonomous Bodies/ Corporations which is further disaggregated into federal, provincial ABs/C. Table 6 gives an overview of total health expenditure with percentage shares by financing agents for 2015-16 and 2017-18.